namson0482/kafka_websocket_docker/README.md

 # Sale Report

-This docker will run Kafka and Websocket to show Sale Report.
-It already tested on 4 computer as MAC OS (Chip Intel), Window 10, Linux passed and it is failure on MAC OS (Chip M1)
+- This docker will run Kafka and Websocket to show Sale Report.
+- It already tested on 4 computers
+  + MAC OS(Chip Intell) passed.
+  + Window 10 passed.
+  + MAC OS(Chip M1): I test on 2 MAC computer then 1 computer passed and other one is failure.
+- Please view my video clip in this repository.

 ### Prerequisite
 - Your computer must install Docker in advance.